What is HIV and AIDS?

 How does HIV/AIDS affect the eye?

-- Cotton Wool Spots - This most common eye problem from AIDS/HIV does not threaten vision.
+- HIV Retinopathy- This most common eye problem from AIDS/HIV and usually does not threaten vision.
 Your eye has an inner layer called the retina, which sends images to the brain and helps us see.
 HIV can cause white spots in the retina, sometimes with tiny amounts of bleeding.
 These white spots are called “cotton wool spots” because they look like small cotton balls.

 - Bacterial, Fungal, and Herpes Keratitis - Since HIV decreases the body’s protection against foreign materials, a patient is more susceptible to infections of the cornea, or the outside window of the eye.
 Symptoms of keratitis can include pain, light sensitivity, and blurred vision.
 If any of these conditions occur, please contact our optometrists immediately.